raystubbs/zero/README.md

                        :props #{:clicks}})
 ```

-When we register our component, we declare `clicks` as a reactive attribute.
-When we the `incrementing-button`'s `clicks` attribute is updated, it will re-render.
+When we register our component, we declare `clicks` as a prop.
+When we update the `incrementing-button`'s `clicks` property, it will re-render.

-We use the `zero.core/on` our root component to listen for click events.
-When the click occurs, `on-click` is called, and it increments the `incrementing-button`'s `clicks` attribute.
-Zero automatically re-renders the `incrementing-button`.
+To update our component, we use use the `zero.core/on` prop on the root to listen for click events.
+When the click occurs, `on-click` is called, and it increments the `incrementing-button`'s `clicks` property. `incrementing-button` re-renders automatically.

 ### Actions
 (This example will be similar to the previous, except it will use actions to eliminate some boilerplate around finding the host.)